 Photo courtesy of the former Altos Hornos de México

-Steelmaking and raw materials mining sites once operated by Altos Hornos de México (AHMSA), a firm that went bankrupt earlier this decade, reportedly are attracting interest from buyers willing to bring the site back to life at the end of the AHMSA liquidation process.
+Steelmaking and raw materials mining sites once operated by Altos Hornos de México (AHMSA), a firm that went bankrupt earlier this decade, reportedly are attracting interest from buyers willing to bring the sites back to life at the end of the AHMSA liquidation process.

-Reports list Luxembourg-based ArcelorMittal, Minneapolis-based Cargill Financial Services, Japan-based Nippon Steel Corp., and Mexico-based Villacero as companies that have expressed interest in the assets in the midst of liquidation.
+Reports list Luxembourg-based ArcelorMittal, Minneapolis-based Cargill Financial Services, Japan-based Nippon Steel Corp. and Mexico-based Villacero as companies that have expressed interest in the assets in the midst of liquidation.

 “All companies were invited based on financial capacity and formal commitment, and several have already begun technical evaluations of the assets,” Paloma Duran writes in a report for Mexico Business Journal.